What is the GDPR?

 Implement procedures that enables your organization to respond to data subject rights, i.e. data access, rectification and erasure.
 Document how they will be exercised in both customer and employee contexts.

-6. Prepare for disasters:
+6. Prepare for data breaches:

 Ensure that there are procedures in place to detect, investigate and report on personal data breaches to meet the GDPR's 72 hour-deadline for notification.